Manuel Margot Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in the league.
+- The Reds pitching staff is eighth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Reds' 5.22 team ERA ranks 25th across all league pitching staffs.
+- The Reds' 4.95 team ERA ranks 23rd among all league pitching staffs.

-- The right-hander's last time out was on Wednesday against the Atlanta Braves, when he threw six innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Thursday against the Philadelphia Phillies, the left-hander threw five innings, allowing two earned runs while surrendering eight hits.

-- The 23-year-old has a 5.14 ERA and 14.8 strikeouts per nine innings in three games this season, while allowing a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.